AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 +++

+>[!ENDSHADEBOX]

-For [information about the various parameters returned by the Dataflow runs API](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflow-runs/operation/getFlowRuns), refer the API reference documentation.
+You can find [information about the various parameters returned by the Dataflow runs API](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Dataflow-runs/operation/getFlowRuns) in the API reference documentation.

 ## API error handling {#api-error-handling}